 Parrington coached Zimbabwe's Olympic team in the 1996 Atlanta Olympics as well as the 2000 Sydney Olympics.
 Other Olympic service includes two stints (1998, 2008) as a judge at the U.S. Olympic diving trials and a selector for the USA Olympic team selection camp hosted at the Allan Jones Intercollegiate Aquatic Center.
 He also served the United States' diving team as a coach for the 1997 World Cup qualifying and championships rounds and was rewarded with the USA Diving Coaches Award of Excellence.
 Parrington was named the head coach of Team USA at the 2014 Fina World Series in London, England, UK.

-Lamp has been competed internationally again for the last two seasons.
-She won the platform competition at the 2013 U.S. World Championships Qualifying and later placed 10th in her signature event at the FINA World Diving Championships in Barcelona, Spain.
-She has been on the USA Diving's olympic development squad and has represented Team USA in the FINA Diving World Series in 2014.
+Lamp competed internationally, winning the platform competition at the 2013 U.S. World Championships Qualifying and later placing 10th in her signature event at the FINA World Diving Championships in Barcelona, Spain.
+She was on the USA Diving's olympic development squad and represented Team USA in the FINA Diving World Series in 2014.

 As a student-athlete, Parrington competed in the 1980 Moscow Olympics, representing Zimbabwe in both the three-meter and platform events.
 Parrington also played for Zimbabwe's national diving and water polo teams.